LaurenC2022/portfolio/README.md

 I'm working toward becoming certified to teach computer science, with a special focus on encouraging girls and women to explore the field.
 I envision leading a hands-on, lab-style classroom where students can dive into foundational topics like command-line tools, basic programming, the Fibonacci sequence, data visualization, recursion, and Bash scripting.
 To give students a realistic view of the developer experience, we'll use GitHub and incorporate Agile principles throughout the course.
 I also plan to introduce an algorithm-and-data-structure pair to build their problem-solving skills and computational thinking.
 To round out the experience, students will complete a project that combines Figma, WordPress, and web hosting—giving them a taste of both design and deployment.
 My goal is to provide a well-rounded, engaging introduction to computer science that builds confidence and curiosity in every learner.
 Students would build a protfolio like this one to showcase their learnings.
 Lastly, we would work with AI as it is the future of tech.

 I am committed to continuous learning and to developing adaptable workflows that keep pace with the rapidly evolving tech landscape.
 I enjoy teaching math and computer science and look forward to a long, fulfilling career in education—while also pursuing passion projects that challenge and inspire me.
+My long term goal would be to teach math and/or computer science at the college level.

 I excel in problem-solving, team coordination, and driving projects to successful completion.
 By combining technical expertise, project management skills, and a strong teaching background, I create innovative learning experiences that foster personal growth and leave a lasting impact.
 I teach grades 4–12 professionally and lead adult workshops as a passion project.